Enny Romero: Kansas City Royals

 The Kansas City Royals claimed Romero off waivers on July 5, 2018.
 On July 21, 2018, he was designated for assignment.
 On July 26, 2018, Romero elected to become a free agent.

 Chunichi Dragons

 On December 3, 2018, it was announced that Romero had signed with the Chunichi Dragons in the NPB's Central League.

 On April 4, 2019, Romero made his NPB debut.
 After the season, he re-signed with Dragons.

 On December 2, 2020, he became a free agent.

 Los Angeles Dodgers

 On January 14, 2021, Romero signed a minor league contract with the Los Angeles Dodgers organization that included an invitation to major league Spring Training.
 He was released on April 4, 2021.

 Chiba Lotte Marines

 On August 10, 2021, Romero signed with the Chiba Lotte Marines of Nippon Professional Baseball.
+He made 4 appearances for the team down the stretch, recording a 1.54 ERA with 20 strikeouts.

-He became a free agent following the 2022 season.
+Romero made 20 appearances for Lotte during the 2022 season, compiling an 8–9 record and 3.36 ERA with 77 strikeouts across 115 1/3 innings pitched.
+He became a free agent following the season.

 SSG Landers

-On December 12, 2022, Romero signed with the SSG Landers of the Korea Baseball Organization.
+On December 12, 2022, Romero signed with the SSG Landers of the KBO League.
+He began the 2023 season on the injured list with a shoulder injury, and did not appear in a game for the team.
+On May 3, 2023, Romero was released by the Landers following the signing of Roenis Elías.

+San Francisco Giants

+On December 21, 2024, Romero signed a minor league contract with the San Francisco Giants.
+He did not make an appearance for the organization before he was released on May 9, 2025.